Rules and Procedures

 I will support the school’s stance on promoting tolerance and acceptance of all people by refraining from making any negative or demeaning comments about others.

 I will not participate in any forms of bullying i.e. physical, cyber, or verbal abuse and will report any offense if I witness that behavior by others.
-This includes messaging and social media.
+This includes messaging and liking posts on social media.

 I will not harm myself or others.